ragwap/python-coding-exercise/README.rst

 The Problem
 ===========

+We want the ability to split a Cable into even integer lengths, with any remainder being of the same length while possible.

 We have provided a basic project with some domain models for you to use to deliver a new piece of behaviour.

 The project includes the following domain model::